mengjutsai/tutorial/cluster.md

 ```

-On the lxplus, create a file `~/.ssh/config` and include the following information.
+On the lxplus, create a file `~/.ssh/config` and include the following information

 ```
 Host svn.cern.ch svn